-Cantor Lorel Zar-Kessler’s glorious 31-year tenure of music, prayer, study, teaching, caring and friendship at Beth El is coming to an end.
+Cantor Lorel Zar-Kessler’s glorious 31-year tenure of music, prayer, study, teaching, caring and friendship at Beth El has come to an end.
 With our months-long series of events honoring her, we as a congregation have had a special opportunity to embrace the holy work of transition to honor her and her legacy.

-Our special year of events to honor and celebrate will culminate with our L’Hitra’ot to Lorel Farewell Gala Weekend on Sept.
-24-25, 2021, which will include Lorel’s last Shabbat Rinah, Torah Study with our Rabbi Emeritus Larry Kushner, and a Saturday evening celebration.
+Our special year of events to honor and celebrate culminated with our L’Hitra’ot to Lorel Farewell Gala Weekend on Sept.
+24-25, 2021 included Lorel’s last Shabbat Rinah, Torah Study with our Rabbi Emeritus Larry Kushner, and a Saturday evening celebration.

 Looking back over the year, part of the challenge was figuring out how to address the physical distance constraints that the public health crisis brought, particularly during the winter months.
 We wanted to bring congregants together in ways that were personal and meaningful.
 We planned a variety of events and activities that were inclusive and used different formats to help our members and Lorel connect, learn and reminisce.

 Because study is central to all that Lorel has taught us, we kicked off the year with Torah Study with Rabbi Marc Margolius from the Institute of Jewish Spirituality (introduced by Rabbi Josh Breindel).
 Rabbi Margolius’ teaching (“A Messenger of the People”) from Parsha Tetzevah brought personal meaning to the participants and also relevance to Lorel’s impact as our leader and teacher.
 His final words of tribute to Lorel from Likutei Moharan were very moving, and we thank him for setting the spiritual tone for our series of events.